Datavault-UK/automate-dv/docs/contributing.md

 Rest assured we’re working on it for future releases – [our roadmap contains information on what’s coming](roadmap.md).

-If you spot anything you’d like to bring to our attention, have a request for new features, have spotted an improvement we could make, or want to tell us about a typo, then please don’t hesitate to let us know via [Github](https://github.com/Datavault-UK/dbtvault/issues).
+If you spot anything you’d like to bring to our attention, have a request for new features, have spotted an improvement we could make, or want to tell us about a typo or bug, then please don’t hesitate to let us know via [Github](https://github.com/Datavault-UK/dbtvault/issues).

 We’d rather know you are making active use of this package than hearing nothing from all of you out there!